Stand Desk Standing Desk Review: Is It A Good Buy?

 The UpDown Pro is arguably stronger, as it’s rated to 150 kg max lifting capacity (versus Stand Desk’s 120 kg).

-But it doesn’t offer a phone charger, an app or pre-drilled holes.
+But it doesn’t offer a phone charger or an app.

 2. Artiss Standing Desk.